 Having triumphed in their Semi-Final heat with over 63% of the votes, they then won the overall competition with one of the biggest majorities ever.
 This subsequently led to them joining Simon Cowell’s label Syco, and hence becoming label-mates with the likes of One Direction, Little Mix, Susan Boyle and Il Divo.

-In the three years since the competition, Collabro have released a Number 1 debut album “Stars”, followed by “Act Two” which peaked at Number 2 in the charts in the summer of 2015.
+In the five years since the competition, Collabro have released a Number 1 debut album “Stars”, followed by “Act Two” which peaked at Number 2 in the charts in the summer of 2015.
 They have performed at the Royal Variety Performance; twice on Britain’s Got Talent (most recently the 10-year Grand Final compilation of past contestants – having been voted ‘The Nation’s Favourite BGT Winner’ in a national poll) and are now enormously successful internationally.
 Notably, they have performed for over 30 million people in Japan on Music Station on two separate occasions – receiving a Gold Disc for Best International Artist alongside Sam Smith and Meghan Trainor.
 They have also completed two tours of America and signed a major US record deal.

 Collabro – Matt, Tom, Jamie and Michael – were invited to perform to 7 million people at Soccer Aid 2016 to critical praise, and garnered excellent press reviews for their first performance as a four piece.
 Since then, the band have notably performed at the 2016 BBC Proms in the Park: Summer 2017 supporting the legendary Sir Cliff Richard and headlined 3 sell-out Concert Tours of the UK.
-A series of high profile concerts in Asia, Germany and Holland kick off Spring 2018 in fine style.
+A series of high profile concerts in Asia, Germany and Holland kicked off Spring 2018 in fine style.